 - Paperback ISBN:

-Dr Mary J. Thornbush is a trained geomorphologist, with MSc and DPhil degrees respectively from the University of Toronto (Canada) and University of Oxford (UK), where she is currently a member of Oriel College.
+Dr. Mary J. Thornbush is a trained geomorphologist and currently a member of Oriel College.
 Her research in urban geomorphology began in 2002, when she undertook urban work in environmental geomorphology as part of Geography and the Environment at the University of Oxford for her doctoral thesis investigating Traffic pollution and urban limestone weathering: central Oxford, England (2005).
-This research involved examining the rock-air interface of building stone decay in the context of vehicular traffic pollution in central Oxford.
-The study has been revisited most recently from an urban sustainability perspective in Vehicular Air Pollution and Urban Sustainability: An Assessment from Central Oxford, UK (2015) and was included in a special issue entitled Geography, Urban Geomorphology and Sustainability in the journal Area (2015).
-Since 2007, Dr Thornbush has participated in a cross-disciplinary study on rock weathering in urban churchyards that has likewise contributed to urban geomorphology in books such as Photographs Across Time: Studies in Urban Landscapes (Bentham Science Publishers, 2015), Heritage Stone Conservation in Urban Churchyards: Merging Necrogeography, Historical Archaeology, and Geomorphology (2018), and other planned forthcoming publications.
+The study was revisited most recently from an urban sustainability perspective in Vehicular Air Pollution and Urban Sustainability: An Assessment from Central Oxford, UK (2015) and was included in a special issue entitled Geography, Urban Geomorphology and Sustainability in the journal Area (2015).
+Since 2007, Dr. Thornbush has participated in a cross-disciplinary study on rock weathering in urban churchyards that has also contributed to urban geomorphology in books such as Photographs Across Time: Studies in Urban Landscapes (2015), Heritage Stone Conservation in Urban Churchyards: Merging Necrogeography, Historical Archaeology, and Geomorphology (2018).

 Oriel College, University of Oxford, UK